 I was in school, studying in the third standard when I started practising taekwondo.
 I have this fighting instinct since then.
 So my mother suggested me that if I want to fight, I should fight professionally and get accolades for fighting, not notoriety.
 My parents get me enrolled in the taekwondo classes where I learned the basics of the game and developed an interest in sports.
 Then I started practising judo, wrestling and fitness training and steadily gained many achievements at the national level with which I strengthen my will to pursue a career in sports and fitness.

 What was your parents' reaction to your career choices?

-I have full support of my family from the first day.
-They always encourage me to give my best in every competition.
-Whenever I lose, they encourage me getting up again and fighting to win.
-My father Krishan Kumar Sharma who is a farmer, my mother Shakti Sharma and a sister Tani Sharma who is an advocate; all support me for my career choices and I am blessed to have such a family.
+I have the full support of my family from the first day.
+They have always encouraged me to give my best in every competition.
+Whenever I lose, they encourage me to get up again and fight to win.
+My father, mother, and sister all supported me in my career choices, and I am blessed to have such a family.